-listen to and take seriously any disclosure or information that a child may be at risk of harm. try to ensure that the person disclosing does not have to speak to another member o school staff. clarify the information. try to keep questions to a minimum and of an 'open' nature e.g., using TED technique - 'Tell me, explain to me, Describe to me' try not to show signs of shock, horror, or surprise. try not to express feelings or judgements regarding any person alleged to have harmed the child. explain sensitively to the person that they have a responsibility to refer the information to the DSL, pupils need to know that staff may not be able to uphold confidentiality where there are concerns about their safety or someone else's. explain that only those who 'need to know' will be told. explain what will happen next and who will be involved as appropriate. record details including date, what the child has said, in the child's words on to the Ш school's safeguarding recording system and ensure that the DSL is made aware. record any visible signs, injuries, or bruises on a Body Map (see appendix 3) П record the context and content of their involvement, distinguishing between fact, opinion, and hearsay.
-0 5 1 0 tion by the DCL (or deputy DCL in their channes) 6.5 AC tion by the DSL (or deputy DSL in their absence) Following any information raising concern, the DSL will consider: any urgent medical needs of the child whether the child is subject to a child protection plan ☐ discussing the matter with other agencies involved with the child/family consulting with appropriate persons e.g., Duty and Advice Team the child 's wishes
+- listen to and take seriously any disclosure or information that a child may be at risk of harm. - try to ensure that the person disclosing does not have to speak to another member of school staff. - clarify the information. - try to keep questions to a minimum and of an 'open' nature e.g., using TED technique 'Tell me, explain to me, Describe to me....' - try not to show signs of shock, horror, or surprise. - try not to express feelings or judgements regarding any person alleged to have harmed the child. - explain sensitively to the person that they have a responsibility to refer the information to the DSL, children need to know that staff may not be able to uphold confidentiality where there are concerns about their safety or someone else's. - reassure and support the child as far as possible. - explain that only those who 'need to know' will be told. - explain what will happen next and who will be involved as appropriate. - record details including date, what the child has said, in the child's words on to the school's safeguarding recording system and ensure that the DSL is made aware. - record any visible signs, injuries, or bruises on a Body Map (see appendix 3) - record the context and content of their involvement, distinguishing between fact, opinion, and hearsay.

+8.5 Action by the DSL (or deputy DSL in their absence)

+Following any information raising concern, the DSL will consider:

+- any urgent medical needs of the child - whether the child is subject to a child protection plan - discussing the matter with other agencies involved with the child/family - consulting with appropriate persons e.g., Duty and Advice Team - the child 's wishes